 Powderhorn Mountain Resort

-Located 80 miles west of Denver, Granby Ranch is a family-owned resort perfect for seasoned skiers who want their kids to learn in a friendly, safe environment.
+80 miles west of Denver, Granby is a family-owned resort perfect for seasoned skiers who want their kids to learn in a friendly, safe environment.
 Parking is close to the lifts and the terrain was designed with families in mind.
 All trails begin at one point up top and end at the base, allowing parents and kids to ski at their own levels with no chance of getting lost.
-Adult lift tickets are $58 to $63.
-Junior lift tickets $39 to $42.
-For military (with military ID), they offer 50% off, making military adult lift tickets just $29.
+Learn More.
+Lift Tickets.